allyourbankarebelongtous/pleb-vpn/README.md

 ## FAQ
 **How much does it cost?**
 Pleb-VPN is free.
-What you will need to pay for is a server (in this guide referred to as a VPS-Virtual Private Server), to tunnel your traffic to and fro so your home IP isn't released.
+What you will need to pay for is a server (in this guide referred to as a VPS-Virtual Private Server) and bandwidth, to tunnel your traffic to and fro so your home IP isn't released.
 The server is what costs money.
 You can rent your own VPS and manage the server yourself; it isn't that difficult and there are lots of guides to refer to.
 However, you'll end up spending at least $5.00 US per month.
-You can subscribe to TunnelSats and get hybrid mode, but you will spend $3.00 US per month, and you will only get hybrid (no private VPN), no BTCPayServer or LNBits public ssl secured domain).
+You can subscribe to TunnelSats and get hybrid mode, but you will spend $3.00 US per month, and you will only get hybrid (no private VPN, no BTCPayServer or LNBits public ssl secured domain).
 OR you can share a VPS with a pleb and split the cost, or share with three and lower the cost further!
 Another alternative is to subscribe to mine, the details are below and the basic service is $2.00 US per month.